 What’s in a name?
 A lot, if you’re starting a roof replacement business from scratch.

 For some, the right option for naming a roofing business is to work with an advertising or marketing agency.
 Their services often include a systematic approach, like full market and competitive research, as well as branding elements, like logo design.

 The snag for new business owners: an agency’s price tag can run into the thousands of dollar signs.

 But you can still find the right name on a bootstrap budget.
-This guide will walk you through the process of coming up with ideas for roofing company names and choosing one you’ll be proud to put on your business cards and company website.
+This guide will walk you through the process of coming up with roofing company name ideas and choosing a name you’ll be proud to put on your business cards and company website.

 Whether you use pencil on paper or markers on a whiteboard, now’s the time to let name ideas flow.
 Jot down any and all ideas without judging them—that comes later.